prestontasoff/ESPM_112L_24/Week_8/Week_8_Walkthrough.md

 # Welcome to metagenomics data analysis lab week 8: Friday the 13th quarantine edition!

 Hello everyone and welcome!
 This week's lab is going to be utilizing online resources, and will be structured a bit differently.
 Since we can't meet in person and we can't work in groups in the same way, you have the option of completing everything here now or spreading out your work during the week.
+Don't feel pressured, especially if you run into technical issues, to get this all done at once.

+And definitely don't stress if you encounter problems or obstacles.
 You can reach me on the slack workspace I created for the lab, which I sent out a link for on bCourses- I don't want to put that link on a publicly available webpage, so go ahead and go over there if you haven't already joined.
+That's the best way to get a quick response from me if you need my help.

 This week's lab is going to be a demonstration/instruction of how to go about investigating interesting proteins you find in metagenomic data.
 Today we're going to focus exclusively on proteins you can find in your bins, since those are more interesting (you know, relatively, which organism they came from).